danieljbae/CS-4502-Project/README.md

 ## Questions

-Our project focused on three questions:
+Our project focused on the following questions:

 * What restaurant categories are frequently reviewed by Yelp users with low and high review counts?
 * Do restaurants with high or low average star reviews cluster around specific locations in the city?